Gur3399/PayTm/README.md

 #PayTm Application replica
--send money
+*send money
--signin
--signup
--dashboard
+*signin
+*signup
+*dashboard

-to run on your local machine go to /Paytm/backend and run node index.js then go to /Paytm/frontend and run npm install then npm run dev
+#to run on your local machine go to /Paytm/backend and run node index.js
+#then go to /Paytm/frontend and run npm install then npm run dev